AhmetFA/Digital_design/README.md

 # Digital_design
-Files included in the repository are some concurrent deisgns some may be helpful for classes.
+Files included in the repository are some concurrent designs some may be helpful for classes.